Estimate Time8 min

 Having a huge national debt sounds like a bad thing, but it’s not casting a shadow over most Americans’ day-to-day lives right now.
 In the short term, government spending is continuing to generate economic activity, ranging from the buying of groceries with Social Security payments to the construction of massive infrastructure projects, all of which deliver benefits to people and communities and buoy economic growth.

 However, the US Treasury projects the debt-to-GDP ratio will continue to rise—from 123% of GDP today to 166% by 2054.
 As the debt keeps growing, the rising cost of paying interest on it will eventually reduce the government’s ability to spend on many programs that help generate economic activity.
-According to a Treasury study, rising debt will also threaten long-term economic growth by increasing the likelihood that taxes will have to go up significantly in the future.
-Higher taxes would likely reduce the ability of companies and consumers to generate economic growth by spending and borrowing.
+According to a Treasury study, rising debt could eventually reduce long-term economic growth by increasing the likelihood that taxes will have to go up in the future.
+Higher taxes could reduce the ability of companies and consumers to generate economic growth by spending and borrowing.
+Lower GDP growth would likely translate into lower corporate earnings and stock prices because stock prices are primarily driven by earnings.

 Fidelity's Asset Allocation Research Team believes the rise in debt is ultimately unsustainable.
 "Historically, no country has perpetually increased its debt/GDP ratio,” says Hofschire.
 “The highest levels of debt topped out around 250% of GDP.
 Since 1900, 18 countries have hit a debt/GDP level of 100%, generally due to the need to pay for fighting world wars or extreme economic downturns such as the Great Depression.
 After hitting the 100% threshold, 10 countries reduced their debt, 7 increased it, and one kept its level of debt roughly the same."